muvildan/SEAT_CODE-CSS/README.md

 ## Digging deeper

-The task for this challenge was pretty straight-forward.
-I had to to implement the layout (HTML and CSS) and some functionalities in JavaScriptfor the following prototype.
+The task for this challenge was pretty straightforward.
+I had to implement the layout (HTML and CSS) and some functionalities in JavaScript for the following prototype.
 View design file → [Figma](https://www.figma.com/file/FmIcd7edEvkQGysnQljlvy/Seat-Code---Websites---FE?type=design&node-id=0%3A1&mode=design&t=hZZCcupdg6VNUSiO-1).

 On top of that, if I could, I had to also implement a couple of bonus exercises that consisted in: